No Taper Tantrum & Other Recent Federal Reserve News, Explained

 To make sense of it all, here’s a closer look at recent news.

-On Nov.
-3, Powell confirmed that the Fed would begin reducing the latest round of asset buying it launched last year in an effort to stave off a pandemic-induced economic downturn.
+Powell, chair of the U.S. Federal Reserve’s Board of Governors, confirmed Nov.
+3 that the Fed would begin reducing the latest round of asset buying it launched last year, in an effort to stave off a pandemic-induced economic downturn.
 The main U.S. stock indexes — S&P 500, Dow Jones and Nasdaq — all rose to record levels after Powell’s statement.

 Experts told FRONTLINE that the market’s stability following the announcement was largely due to clear communication from the Fed.